 Start the day off early with a scrumptious breakfast at this Newlands-based hotel and then wander into the award-winning gardens for a walk around.
-You can walk on your own with the family and check out the ginormous tortoises or you can sign up for a guided walk the hotel’s horticulturist and environmentalist.
+You can walk on your own with the family and check out the ginormous tortoises or you can sign up for a guided walk to the hotel’s horticulturist and environmentalist.

 MONTEBELLO DESIGN CENTRE

 The Montebello Design Centre is one of Cape Town’s best-kept secrets.
-The centre features more than 20 arts and craft studios and workshops, an historic greenhouse and nursery, a forge, stunning restaurant and organic deli farm shop.
+The centre features more than 20 arts and craft studios and workshops, an historic greenhouse and nursery, a forge, a stunning restaurant and organic deli farm shop.
 It’s a non-profit development project aimed at promoting good local craft and design, and generating job creation.

 THE BARNARD GALLERY